matthew-pisano/masm/README.md

 By default, *masm* will use *syscall I/O*.
 This means that the console input and output are only accessible through syscalls.
 Alternately, the `--mmio` option enables *memory-mapped I/O*.
 With this option, console I/O is routed through the MMIO registers (located at *0xffff0000* - *0xffff000f*).
 Reading from or writing to these registers passes that information to the program.

+### Examples

+This repository contains a variety of example files in `test/fixtures` and `python/examples` that demonstrate how to utilize the majority of *masm*'s capabilities.

 ### Multi-File Projects

 If multiple files are given to *masm* (either explicitly or through a wildcard argument), the program will always choose the first file to place first in text memory.
 This means that the program may not begin where expected.
 To make sure the intended first instruction is executed first, label it globally with *main*.